mgonzalezbaile/laravel-ddd/README.md

     public function when(DomainEvent $event): NextCommands
     {
         return NextCommands::new(
-            NextCommand::new(new WelcomeResource($event->id()), config('queue.events_queue')),
+            NextCommand::new(new WelcomeResource($event->id())),
-            NextCommand::new(new DoSomething(), config('queue.events_queue')),
+            NextCommand::new(new DoSomething()),
         );
     }
 }
 ```

-By defining the previous class, we are creating a listener to the event `ResourceCreated` that will dispatch two different commands when that event is received.
+By implementing the previous class, we are creating a listener subscribed to the event `ResourceCreated` that will dispatch two different commands when that event is received.
 In this case, we are dispatching:
 - `WelcomeResource` command which will trigger the `WelcomeResourceUseCase` automatically.
 - `DoSomething` command which will trigger the `DoSomethingUseCase` automatically.